reelyactive/cuttlefish/README.md

 * You want to customize the HTML itself, or extend the React components for them to really do something!

   * Fork this repo
-  * In the `src/es6/` folder, you will find all the components extracted from Schema.org: Modify them as you want!
+  * In the `src/es6/` folder, you will find the components: Modify them as you want!
   * To Rebuild the all in one dist file: run `npm install && npm run build-dist`

+* You want to adapt cuttlefish to YOUR data structure:
+  * Put an extensive example of your JSON-LD data in the `source.json` file
+  * Run the `npm run generate-source` command
+  * Look in `src/es6` and you should have the corresponding react components in Ecma script 6 syntax.
+Customize them as you want and
+  * Run `npm run build` to get the new version of Cuttlefish with YOUR React components packaged.
+If you are happy with them, run `npm run build-dist` to generate the distribution-ready version (minified and stuff)

 License
 -------